Mobile marketing research

-Mobile marketing research is a method of data collection using functions of mobile phones, smart phones and PDAs.
-It utilizes strengths of mobile communication and applies them for research purposes.
+Mobile marketing research is a method of data collection using the functions of mobile devices, like mobile phones, smartphones, and PDAs.
+With increasing members of the public having access to personal mobile devices in the 21st century, mobile marketing research developed as a way to utilize mobile communication for research purposes.

 Background

-Due to the deep sociocultural changes towards digitization at the turn of the 21st century, it has become more and more difficult for the marketing research industry to address respondents that are both willing to participate in surveys and reachable via traditional media.
-Consumers were no longer clearly classified, which made it harder for marketing researchers to make obvious assumptions about their behavior.
-Researchers had to adopt their approaches to keep up with technology as well as coping with these changes in order to find out who customers are and what they want.
+Due to trends towards digitization at the turn of the 21st century, the marketing research industry found increasing difficulty reaching respondents via traditional media, making it harder for marketing researchers to make assumptions about their behavior.
+Researchers adapted their approaches alongside these changes.

 Definition and development

-Mobile phones are practical, versatile and have already become an indispensable device for communication, being used day and night.
-Smartphones, in particular offer many different kinds of applications to fulfill further technical requirements.
-There are several mobile applications that provide mobile market research through smartphones.
-This is the basis to allow conducting empirical research studies.
-Besides the number of mobile phones, the number of smart phones and PDAs is still growing.
-In 2006, the number of worldwide mobile phone users exceeded the number of land line users.
-According to a study of PEW (Internet & American Life Projects) which examined more than 1000 internet leaders, analysts and executives, mobile devices will become the most often used instrument to connect to internet by the year 2020.
-According to Pew Research’s Internet & American Life study in January 2014, 58% of adults in the US had a smartphone, up from 56% in May 2013.
+In the 21st century, mobile device use is common in most countries.
+Researchers noticed this trend in the early 2000s and began adapting their marketing research approach, responding to predictions that mobile devices will become the most often used instrument to connect to the internet by the year 2020.

+A Pew Research’s Internet & American Life study in January 2014, 58% of adults in the US had a smartphone, up from 56% in May 2013.
 In other parts of the world, like Central and Latin America, many people never had a PC, but they now have a smartphone.
 For instance, in Chile, more than 85% of the participants of an online panel had a smartphone in 2014, whereas only around 60% had a desktop.

-For many people the mobile phone is already a kind of "life-support tool”.
-Therefore, conducting surveys via mobile phones could possibly help to counteract against the generally declining motivation of respondents, as many potential participants enjoy using electronic devices.
-Particularly, it is difficult to reach the younger generation by traditional media, compared to more modern media such as cell phones.
-Therefore, this medium is very appropriate to address this target group.
-Even if some respondents declare that they still prefer to answer web surveys through PCs, the proportion which prefer to answer through smartphones is significant across many different countries.
+Some marketing methods include conducting surveys via mobile phones, in part to reach a younger audience.
+Although, generally, researchers found that the proportion which prefers to answer through smartphones is significant across many countries.